Oatmeal and chocolate chunk ice cream sandwiches: summer held in your hands

 - 1/4 teaspoon ground ginger

-- 1 cup chocolate chunks or chocolate chips
+- 1 cup (175 grams) chocolate chunks, or chocolate chips

-- Ice cream of your choice for making the ice cream sandwiches
+- Ice cream of your choice for making the sandwiches

 - Preheat oven to 350 degrees Farenheit.

-- In a medium sized bowl mix together the oats, flour, baking powder, baking soda, powdered vanilla, salt, cinnamon, and ginger.
-Mix well until fully combined.
+- In a medium sized bowl, mix together the oats, flour, baking powder, baking soda, powdered vanilla, salt, cinnamon, and ginger.
+Mix well until fully combined.1½ cups (150 grams) oats, 3/4 cup (110 grams) all purpose flour, 1/2 teaspoon baking powder, 1/2 teaspoon baking soda, 1 teaspoon vanilla, 1/2 teaspoon salt, 1/2 teaspoon ground cinnamon, 1/4 teaspoon ground ginger

-- In the bowl of a stand mixer combine the butter with the brown sugar and granulated sugar.
+- In the bowl of a stand mixer, combine the butter with the brown sugar and granulated sugar.
 Using the paddle attachment of the stand mixer, mix until well combined.
 Add the egg and beat well.
-Mix for 2 – 3 minutes.
+Mix for 2 – 3 minutes.1/2 cup (115 grams) butter, 1/2 cup (100 grams) brown sugar, 1/3 cup (67 grams) granulated white sugar, 1 egg

 - Add the oat and flour mixture to the bowl of the stand mixture and beat all ingredients together until well combined.
-Stir in the chocolate chunks.
+Stir in the chocolate chunks.1 cup (175 grams) chocolate chunks, or chocolate chips

 - Form a ball of cookie dough using two tablespoons worth of dough in your hands.
 Press to flatten slightly and place on a parchment lined cookie sheet.
 Repeat, leaving 2 inches between each cookie.